CurrencyCloud/currencycloud-python/README.md

 The full source code, tests and examples can be always found on [github](https://github.com/CurrencyCloud/currencycloud-python).

+## Deprecation Announcement
+As of October 2020, Python 2.7, 3.3 and 3.4 are no longer supported.
+Please migrate to current, secure versions of Python.

+## Supported Python versions
+This library aims to support and is [tested](https://travis-ci.org/CurrencyCloud/currencycloud-python) under the following Python implementations:
+-  CPython 3.5
+-  CPython 3.6
+-  CPython 3.7
+-  CPython 3.8

 ## Installation
 We support installation using standard Python "distutils" or